sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 author = "Stijn Dejongh"
-problem = "Assessing a candidate's skills and experience during an interview using traditional knowledge-based questions often leads to researched and rehearsed answers." description = "Employ a behavioural questioning method, to conduct more conversational interviews, and enticing candid and truthful responses." categories = [
+problem = "Assessing a candidate's skills and experience during an interview using traditional knowledge-based questions often leads to researched and rehearsed answers." description = "Employ a behavioural questioning method, to conduct more conversational interviews, and enticing candid and truthful responses." summary=""" improve the quality of candidate assessments during interviews by using situational and behavioural questions based on the STARR (Situation-Task-Action-Results-Reflection) method.
+This technique aims to reveal a candidate's practical experience, decision-making skills, and ability to learn from past experiences.
+"""
+categories = [
     "communication",
 ]